bigskysoftware/hypermedia-systems-book/ch03-a-web-1-0-application.typ

 followed by a function to handle requests to that route.
 We’ll use the term "handler" to refer to the functions associated with a route.

-Let’s create our first route definition, a simple "Hello Flask" route.
+Let’s create our first route definition, a simple "Hello World" route.
 In the following Python code you will see the `@app` symbol.
 This is the flask decorator that allows us to set up our routes.
 Don’t worry too much about how decorators work in Python, just know that this feature allows us to map a given _path_ to